GehanFonseka/ITP_Project_FashionHub/README.md

 # FashionHub - MERN Stack

-Fashion Fusion Hub is a comprehensive web application built using the MERN stack, designed to manage various aspects of a fashion and retail platform.
+FashionHub is a comprehensive web application built using the MERN stack, designed to manage various aspects of a fashion and retail platform.
 The system integrates multiple functions, enhancing the user experience and streamlining operational processes.
 Below is an overview of the key functionalities:

 ## 1. Financial Management
 This module automates the financial processes, allowing users to: